Amtrix/webdash/README.md

 </pre></code>

 <h3>Run the Setup Script</h3>
-Call the script <code>./data/setup-webdash.sh</code> to initialize everything.
+Call <code>./data/setup-webdash.sh</code> to initialize everything.
 It will use your <code>git</code> client to clone additionally required projects.

 <br/>